etomuc/gx4000-multi-cartridge/README.md

 <img src="/pictures/multicart_pcbconfig.jpg" width="1200"/>

-## ROM configuration - combine game ROMs
+## Combine game ROMs to burn a single binary into an EPROM

 GX4000 cartridge ROMs are usually provided as a .CPR file.
 To burn such a cartridge file to an EPROM the CPR first has to be converted into a pure binary ROM image.
 You can use CPRTools for this task: http://www.cpcmania.com/cprtools/cprtools.htm